 Apple iPhone 8 vs Galaxy S8: The value battle

-For around the same asking price as that of an iPhone 8, you could opt for Samsung's Galaxy S8 smartphone instead .
-The Galaxy S8 has been in the market for most of the year, and while it has some stiff Android competition on its hands, the premium space is one that's largely contested between just Apple and Samsung.
+For around the same RRP as that of an iPhone 8, you could opt for Samsung's Galaxy S8 smartphone instead.
+The Galaxy S8 has been on the market significantly longer than the iPhone 8, and while it has some stiff Android competition on its hands, the premium space is one that's largely contested between just Apple and Samsung.
 So how do the two phones compare?